NieneB/InternshipReport/index.md

  Spatial temporal visualization and animation will be explained in the following sections.
 Interaction will be combined with web-based visualizations, for interaction is the key aspect of web-based maps.

 ####Dynamic variables
-Dynamic visualization variables are identified by Dibiase et al. (1992),  MacEachren (1994), Kobben and Yaman(1996), and Blok (2000).
+Dynamic visualization variables are identified by Dibiase et al. (1992), MacEachren (1994), Köbben and Yaman (1996), and Blok (2000).
-Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
+Dibiase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992) Blok provides a framework for animated representation of dynamic geo-spatial phenomena.
 (Blok, 2000) They provide a range of dynamic visualization variables to be used for monitoring purposes of spatial temporal relationships and communication purposes of visualization.

  Starting with no change vs change.
 Change can happen in the spatial domain, the temporal domain or the thematic domain of the data.